CalOPPA vs CCPA: What You Must Know to Comply With Both

 What are the requirements under each act?

 CCPA is more complicated, as it is more specific than CalOPPA.
-CCPA requires businesses to provide the following rights to its consumers:
+CCPA requires businesses to provide the following rights to their consumers:

 - The right to know